-6.12.2.2 CIS Workshop
+6.12.3.2 CIS Workshop

 The NTC with the CIS responsibility, with the assistance of the Chair and Co-Chair, must conduct a CIS workshop with all the NTC and outside judges.
 The process for measurement and judgment must be clearly explained verbally and with scenario-based training.
+For the secondary competitions, CIS will be used remotely.
+For the post-secondary and Team Canada categories, CIS will be used onsite.